fluentsinc/rookie-experiments/rookie-training-camp/pilot-01-project-folder/instructions.md

-# **Creating Master Project Folder**
+# **Creating a Master Project Folder**

-## As a rookie, it might not occur to you that you would create and contribute to a lot of different software projects.
+## As a rookie, it might not occur to you that you would create and/or contribute to a lot of different software projects.
 This demands a solid organizational skill that can _**make your life easier**_ as you focus on perfecting your software skill.

 # **Instructions**